Maurice Bourke

-Captain Maurice Archibald Bourke (22 December 1853 – 16 September 1900) was a Royal Navy officer who became Naval Secretary.
+Captain Maurice Archibald Bourke (22 December 1853 – 16 September 1900) was a Royal Navy officer.
+He was the flag captain of HMS Victoria at the time of its collision with HMS Camperdown and subsequent sinking, but was absolved of all blame at the court-martial of Victorias surviving crew, and later became Naval Secretary.

 Naval career

 Born the son of Richard Bourke, 6th Earl of Mayo, Bourke joined the Royal Navy in 1867 and advanced to command HMS Surprise, Prince Alfred's Royal Yacht in the late 1880s.
-In 1891 he was made Flag Captain of HMS Victoria.
+In 1891 he was made flag captain of HMS Victoria.
 On 22 June 1893, while manoeuvring under the orders of the commander of the British Mediterranean Fleet, Vice-Admiral Sir George Tryon, Victoria collided with near Tripoli, Lebanon and quickly sank, taking 358 crew with her, including Tryon.
-At the court martial Bourke was absolved of all blame.
+At the court martial of the entire crew of Victoria, Bourke was absolved of all blame.
 Bourke also became an extra equerry to Prince Alfred.

 He was appointed Assistant Director of Torpedoes in 1895 and Senior Officer of the Newfoundland Fisheries Division in 1896.
 He went on to be Naval Secretary to the First Lord of the Admiralty and died in office.